Burn Notice Characters

 Erik Luna (Jay Harrington)

 The pretty-boy face of a family crime organization who also moon-lights behind his brother Quinn's back in selling stolen goods.
 He is an excitable, coward who beat his wife and kids then instituted a custody battle to spite her when she left him.
 His step-son, Joey, attempted to steal Fiona's hand gun from her appartment and was caught, which is how Erik became a MW 'target' for one of his scams.
 He believed MW was the angry, street-wise and disgruntled buyer of one of his stolen cars.
 When he didn't fall for Ms early attempts to get him to leave town, thus abandoning his custody battle, M had to ramp it up a bit and get his brother to have him committed in a mental institution.
-Current location: Mental care facility.

 Seen in episodes: 35